jezinho22/can-u-kanji/client/README.md

 ## A description of the project

 ## The overall problem domain and how the project solves those problems
+English is hard to spell, and it only uses 26 letters.
+Japanese uses not just sound representation in a different script entirely from English, but also uses kanji.
+Kanji are the logographic Chinese characters taken from the Chinese script, and used in the writing of Japanese.
+They were made a major part of the Japanese writing system during the time of Old Japanese and are still used, along with the subsequently-derived syllabic scripts of hiragana and katakana.
+We want to provide a platform for selecting kanji to learn.
+And produce imaginative and effective ways to learn them.
 ## Semantic versioning, beginning with version 1.0.0 and incremented as changes are made
+We are close to version 1.0.0, but there are some essential features which are needed - video play, ratings and one game

 ## A list of any libraries, frameworks, or packages that your application requires in order to properly function